 |PLAN||PREMIUM||MOOP||PLAN TYPE||STAR RATINGS|

-Medicare Advantage Plans with a Part B Reduction in New Jersey
+Medicare Advantage plans with a Part B reduction

 - Aetna’s plan has no monthly premiums with a Part B reduction of $40 and a 4-star rating